11 Sights in Poitiers, France (with Map and Images)

 11. Dolmen dit La Pierre-Levée

-The raised stone is a dolmen located in Poitiers.
-Known from Antiquity, the Roman road Lemonum (Poitiers) - Avaricum (Bourges) - Lugdunum (Lyon) passed nearby, it is mentioned from the Middle Ages, being the subject of several descriptions or representations, and it is associated with Local folklore.
+La Pierre levée is a dolmen located in Poitiers.
+Known since Antiquity, the Roman road Lemonum (Poitiers) - Avaricum (Bourges) - Lugdunum (Lyon) passed nearby, it is mentioned as early as the Middle Ages, being the subject of several descriptions or representations, and it is associated with local folklore.

 Share